CityRelay

 Common Health and Safety Issues in London Rentals

-As a landlord, it’s your responsibility to ensure your rental property passes the HHSRS evaluation tool.
-To understand how, the government released a guide, “How to Rent a Safe Home,” to help tenants inspect rental properties before signing a lease.
-You can use the same guide to identify your responsibilities in keeping their property safe for occupants.
+As a landlord, it’s your responsibility to ensure that your rental property passes the HHSRS evaluation.
+To understand how, the HM Government released a guide titled “How to Rent a Safe Home” to help tenants inspect rental properties before signing a lease.
+You can use the same guide to identify your responsibilities in keeping your property safe for occupants.

 Here is a list of health and safety hazards that should be dealt with in your rental property.